nigelhorne/App-Test-Generator/README.md

     If the output hash contains the key \_STATUS, and if that key is set to DIES, the routine should die with the given arguments; otherwise, it should live.
     If it's set to WARNS,
-    the routine should warn with the given arguments
+    the routine should warn with the given arguments.
+    The output can be set to the string 'undef' if the routine should return the undefined value:

+        ---
+        module: Scalar::Util
+        function: blessed

+        input:
+          arg1: string

+        output: undef

 - `$module` - module name (optional).